ministryofjustice/opg-digideps/docs/TESTING.md

 To re-run the tests, you just need to run the second command again, unless you are changing mocks.
 If mocks change, you'll need to restart the pact-mock server.

-To generate coverage reports, you will need to install and configure XDebug (see online guides for how to do this); the short version is:
+**To generate coverage reports**, you will need to install and configure XDebug (see online guides for how to do this); the short version is:

 ```shell